 Personal Injury: One year from the date the cause of action accrued (the date of the accident).

 Property Damage: Two years from the date the cause of action accrued (the date of the accident).

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Kentucky Truck Accident Laws: Related Resources

-If you've been involved in a Kentucky truck accident, you may have rights to recover money for your losses.
-You can learn more about your rights as well as the next steps to take by speaking with a trusted personal injury attorney who understands Kentucky's laws.
-Get matched with an attorney near you today and you can receive a free preliminary evaluation of your case.
+If you've been involved in a truck accident in Kentucky, you may have rights to recover money for your losses.
+Contact an experienced car accident attorney in Kentucky today to learn more about your rights as well as the next steps to take.

 Contact a qualified attorney.